Centurion774477/Kahvi/README.md

 Second:

 ```
-enforce ‘some-id’s input as a word
+enforce ‘some-id' as a word
 ```

 This is a bit more magical than the first expression, but it's really just verifying input -- an action that is otherwise extremely tedious.